Rocket Mortgage review

 - Fully online process.
 Unlike other loans, Rocket Mortgage’s convenient application, verification, documentation and funding take place online.

-- Flexible lending.
-With a variety of loan terms, you get more control over the lending process.
-And you can pay your loan off early without prepayment fees or penalties.
+- No prepayment fees.
+You can pay your loan off early without prepayment fees or penalties.

 - Fast turnaround.
 Rocket Mortgage suggests that most of its borrowers close their loan within a week of having their application approved.